This Is The First Retinoid To Safely Treat Acne On Your Chest, Shoulders & Back

 Advertisement

-For that reason, Dr. Harper says there haven’t been any proven treatments for body acne — until now, with Galderma’s AKLIEF® (trifarotene) Cream, 0.005%, indicated for the treatment of acne that's proven safe for the face, chest, shoulders, and back.4 It’s an innovative prescription retinoid — the first retinoid molecule to be approved by the FDA in more than 20 years for the treatment of acne.5 The retinoid molecule (active ingredient) is trifarotene, which specifically targets the root cause of acne.6
+For that reason, Dr. Harper says there haven’t been any proven treatments for body acne — until now, with Galderma’s AKLIEF® (trifarotene) Cream, 0.005%, indicated for the treatment of acne that's proven safe for the face, chest, shoulders, and back.4 It’s an innovative prescription retinoid — the first retinoid molecule to be approved by the FDA in more than 20 years for the treatment of acne.5 The retinoid molecule (active ingredient) is trifarotene, which specifically targets the important factors that cause acne.6

 “This selectivity of trifarotene means that the product is potent even at low concentrations,” says Dr. Harper, who is also a paid Galderma spokesperson.7 “This low concentration gives us comfort from a safety standpoint to use this on larger surface areas, like the chest and back.”4